Tom and Jerry's are wonderful holiday beverage! In fact,

 In a large bowl of your electric mixer, beat egg whites until stiff peaks form.
-Fold 1/2 cup
+Using a spatula, fold 1/2 cup

-superfine or granulated sugar slowly into the egg whites.
+superfine or granulated sugar slowly into the prepared egg whites.

-Fold the beaten egg yolks into the egg whites.
+Using your rubber spatula, fold the beaten egg yolks into the egg whites

-Add remaining 1 3/4 cups superfine or granulated sugar, salt, and vanilla extract.
+Add the remaining 1 3/4 cups superfine or granulated sugar, salt, and vanilla extract.

 Store, covered, in the refrigerator, and use as needed.
 Will keep up to one (1) week in the refrigerator.